This is the first post in the series “A doctor’s prescription for social media.” The second post can be found here.

 Your Twitter homepage will then show your customized stream of messages from the people that you follow.
 It will be continuously updating, 24 hours a day, 7 days a week.
 When I first used it, I was overwhelmed, as I tried to keep up with all of the messages that had been posted since I last logged in.
 However, I quickly learned that the purpose of Twitter is not to read every message that everyone sends at all times, but just to get a sense of what people are talking about at the time you’re checking your Twitter stream.
 Twitter should be used like a dog uses a window during a car ride–sometimes he likes to stick his head out to see what’s going on outside, but most of the time, he’s happy being warm and safe inside the car.

 Now that you’ve begun to follow people on Twitter, you’re wondering: “What’s it good for?
 What can Twitter do for me?”
 Well, let me tell you what I’ve gained from it over the last few months.
-I used Twitter to ask other physicians questions about patient care, and quickly received answers from experts across the globe.
-I began friendships with physician leaders, some of whom I never would have had the opportunity to meet.
+I used Twitter to ask other physicians questions about patient care and quickly received answers from experts across the globe.
+I began friendships with physician leaders, some of whom I would never have had the opportunity to meet.
 I learned from patients things about their diseases that are not written in any textbook: how the disease affects their daily lives, what they wished they could change about their doctor or the care they received.
-I also educated patients and physicians about topics in rheumatology, and was able to provide guidance to some patients who didn’t know where to start.
+I also educated patients and physicians about topics in rheumatology and was able to provide guidance to some patients who didn’t know where to start.
 I also used Twitter to direct people to my blog, when appropriate (is this how you found me?).

 In addition, Twitter is an efficient and exciting way to keep up with the medical literature.
 Instead of browsing all the journals in your specialty to find articles that are relevant to you, why not delegate that task to the people you are following?
 In Twitter, all the links to articles are, in essence, “curated” by the person who sent it.
 The wonderful thing about Twitter is that most users are actively engaged in reading and sharing articles they think you will find relevant.
 Thus, it’s a great way to find articles that people in your field are talking about.
 Likewise, if you stumble into a great article, Twitter makes it easy to share that content with others.

 Some doctors are even using Twitter to conduct informal research.
-You can also take part in Tweet chats about various medical topics (Symplur has a list of sessions here), as well as attend webinars on a variety of different medical topics, and using Twitter to discuss the presentations with other webinar attendees.
+You can also take part in Tweet chats about various medical topics (Symplur has a list of sessions here), as well as attend webinars on a variety of different medical topics, and use Twitter to discuss the presentations with other webinar attendees.
 I highly recommend Stanford MedicineX, often hosted by @hurtBlogger (an ePatient advisor and rheumatology patient), which holds weekly webinars and Tweet chats on emerging technology and medicine.

 But Twitter is about more than just medicine.
 It has connected me to the world.
 Thankfully, not all of the articles shared by physicians are necessarily about medicine.
 Over the last few months, physicians have shared articles about the economy, the situation in Venezuela, big data, intelligence, mindfulness meditation, and empathy.
 I received recommendations for fiction books to read, music videos to watch, as well as suggestions about where to eat and what shows to see.
 Physicians often share videos, some of which are truly touching, others had me rolling on the ground with joy and laughter.
-Twitter has increased both the depth and breadth of my readings, and I think it has made me, not only a better doctor, but a better person.
+Twitter has increased both the depth and breadth of my readings, and I think it has made me, not only a better doctor but a better person.

 Continue to Part 2 of “A Doctor’s Prescription For Social Media,” where I discuss the use of blogs in medicine.